Is violence against

 About the researcher

-He holds an M.A. in English didactics, and a B.A. in Foreign Language teaching from Universidad Surcolombiana, in Colombia.
+I also hold an M.A. in English Didactics and a B.A. in Foreign Language Teaching from Universidad Surcolombiana in Colombia.